Indoc-Research/RS_repos_analysis/README.md

 ### FAIR principles
-We set to investigate general adherence to the FAIR principles, from the repos in the dataset.
+We set to investigate general adherence to the FAIR principles, from the repos in the dataset. [[3]](#3)

 **F**

 A global, unique and persistent identifier is achieved, amon others, by either having a GitHub release or a published PyPI package (pip installable).
-To this end, we computed the percentage of repos that feature in the PyPI dataset and the percentage of repos that have at least one release.
+To this end, we computed the percentage of (primarily Python) repos that feature in the PyPI dataset and the percentage of repos that have at least one release.

 ![alt text](./figures/pip_v_releases.png)